galaxyproject/training-material/topics/transcriptomics/tutorials/minerva-pathways/tutorial.md

 Now we're ready to analyse the counts files.
 Here we'll take the feature counts dataset collection and merge it into one count matrix through the use of "Column join".
 This can then be annotated with the human readable names of the genes.
 This is all passed to limma for differential expression analysis.

-With this result in hand we're ready to do two further steps: preparing the dataset for goseq, and for analysis in MINERVA.
-Goseq is a tool for gene ontology enrichment analysis, and MINERVA is a tool for visualising pathway analysis.
+With this result in hand we're ready to do two further steps: preparing the dataset for goseq, and for analysis in the MINERVA Platform.
+Goseq is a tool for gene ontology enrichment analysis, and the MINERVA Platform is a tool for visualising pathway analysis.

 <figure>
 {% assign wf_counts = site | get_workflow:page, "Galaxy-Workflow-mRNA-Seq_BY-COVID_Pipeline__Analysis.ga" %}